Pjanhavi24/RxVision-ocr-prescription-reader/README.md

 ---

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

 ## Support
-If you encounter any issues or have questions, please create an issue in this repository or contact us at support@rxvision.com.
+If you encounter any issues or have questions, please create an issue in this repository.